NTUST-CFDlab/TIGER-F/README.md

+This repository is a collection of TIGER-F versions developed by different lab members, each tailored to specific FSI applications or case studies.
+Users should navigate to the appropriate subdirectory or branch corresponding to the author or project of interest.
+Please note that each version may have case-specific modifications and features.

 # TIGER-F

 **TIGER-F** is an in-house Fortran-based numerical solver utilizing the Direct Forcing Immersed Boundary (DFIB) method for simulating incompressible fluid–structure interaction (FSI) problems in a 3D domain.
 The code has been successfully applied to a variety of FSI studies involving both static and moving solid bodies.